The Tracker (1988 film): Plot

 Noble Adams served as a scout in the US Army during the Indian Wars.
-He resigns and takes his wife and two-year-old son to a farm he has bought.
-On the way, his wife dies in an accident.
-His son receives a good education on the east coast and studies law.
-After his exam Tom returns to his father for a short time.
-One day Noble is asked by his old friend Marshall Crawford for help in the pursuit of the gang led by John Stillwell, who escaped from the Yuma penitentiary.
-The bandits murder some people and kidnap two women, a twelve-year-old girl and an Indian.
+He resigns and takes his wife Lottie and two-year-old son Tom to a farm he has bought.
+On the way, Lottie dies in an accident.
+Tom receives a good education on the East Coast and studies law.
+After his exam, Tom returns to his father for a short time.
+One day, Noble is asked by his old friend Marshall Lane Crawford for help in the pursuit of the gang led by John Stillwell, who escaped from the Yuma penitentiary.
+The bandits murder some people and kidnap twelve year old Mary Bolton and Inez, an Indian.
 Tom wants to join the persecution.
-His father is against it, because he is convinced that his son is not up to the strains of the persecution.
+Noble is against it, because he is convinced Tom is not up to the strains of the persecution.
 However, Tom prevails.
-Noble, his son and the marshal pursue the gang, on which a reward of 500 $ is exposed.
+Noble, Tom and Crawford pursue the gang, on which a reward of $500 is exposed.
 They meet a group of bounty hunters who are deserted soldiers.
 During a sandstorm, the three seek cover behind rocks as best they can.
 Stillwell and his gang find shelter in a Pueblo (Indian village built into a rock).
 Because Noble knows that the bandits want to cross the river with the only ferry, they take a tiring shortcut.
 At the ferry, the bounty hunters get in their way.
-In the shooting, Stillwell kills the marshal.
+In the shooting, Stillwell kills Crawford.